-- Consumers almost always pay more for competitive electric supply than they would have paid for service from their utility companies. - The very small number of consumers who do manage to save money see only minor savings compared with those consumers who pay higher prices. - A higher percentage of low-income households were signed up to buy competitive electric supply, compared with their non-low-income neighbors. - Consumers file high numbers of complaints about high prices for competitive electric supply, involuntary switching or "slamming," unwanted telemarketing or door-to-door marketing, deceptive sales practices, and more.
+- Consumers pay more for competitive supply than they would have paid for service from their utility companies. - The very small number of consumers who do manage to save money see only minor savings. - Signs of targeting the poor: A higher percentage of low-income households were signed up to buy competitive supply and the rates were often higher than other non-poor shoppers. - Consumers' complaints in other states highlight problems with high prices, involuntary switching or "slamming," unwanted telemarketing or door-to-door marketing, deceptive sales practices, and more.